open-telemetry/opentelemetry-collector-contrib/receiver/kafkametricsreceiver/documentation.md

 ### kafka.brokers

-Number of brokers in the cluster (Deprecated).
+[DEPRECATED] Number of brokers in the cluster."

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |